Azure/Service-Fabric-Troubleshooting-Guides/Deployment/Upgrade Service Fabric cluster basic load balancer.md

 ### Things to consider

-- Standard Load Balancers (LB) restricts traffic by default so you need to allow traffic through NSG.
+- Standard Load Balancers (LB) restrict traffic by default so you need to allow traffic through NSG.
 If you do not have an NSG make sure you add one to your subnet before the migration with the necessary rules.
 Read more [here](https://learn.microsoft.com/azure/service-fabric/service-fabric-best-practices-networking#network-security-rules).
 - Standard LB requires a Standard SKU public IP address.
 Take into account that your public IP address will need to get upgraded as well.
 With the manual process with no downtime, the public IP address will change, since we need to create a new resource.
 - Read more about Basic to standard LB comparison [here](https://learn.microsoft.com/azure/load-balancer/skus#skus).
 - Standard Internal Load Balancers (ILB) don't have outbound connectivity by design.
 If you are using an internal-only configuration, make sure you plan ahead to have outbound configuration when you migrate to standard ILB (i.e. using internal + public LB or NAT gateway).
 Read more about outbound connectivity [here](https://learn.microsoft.com/azure/load-balancer/outbound-rules#outbound-rules-scenarios).